BillyZhong/cs/algorithms/quicksort/README.md

 to end up with the pivot somewhere in the array with all elements less than the pivot to the left of it and all elements greater than the pivot to the right of it.
-This is usually achieved by passing by the numbers greater and swapping the lesser numbers after, then swapping the pivot with the element between the lesser and greater numbers
+This is usually achieved by passing by the numbers greater than the pivot and swapping the numbers less than the pivot (with the greater numbers) after, then swapping the pivot with the element between the lesser and greater numbers
 ```
 int p(int* a, int l, int h){
   int t = 0;